Lancaster ME732

 61 Squadron (5 group) RAF

-ME732 took off from its base at Skellingthorpe Lincolnshire on the evening of Saturday 23/09/44 carrying a crew of eight as part of a raid intended to breach the Dortmund-Ems Canal at a key point near Ladbergen Germany.
-On the return leg she was brought down by an attack by a night fighter and crashed in the Hoffkamp district of Almelo at 2113 hrs with only the two gunners managing to bale out.
+ME 732 (“I Go – I Come Back”) took off from its base at Skellingthorpe Lincolnshire on the evening of Saturday 23/09/44 carrying a crew of eight as part of a raid intended to breach the Dortmund-Ems Canal at a key point near Ladbergen Germany.
+The raid was a success and the canal was breached and drained for a length of almost 10kms.
+On the return leg she was attacked and brought down by a night fighter, crashing on Hoffkampstraat Almelo at 2113 hrs, hitting the school and the home of the Netelenbos family killing six people on the ground, from the aircraft only the two gunners managing to bale out.
 ME 732 was one of four 61 squadron aircraft lost that night.

 The six men listed below lie alongside Gerald Hood in Almelo general cemetery;